 This is the point where you want to do some final research on your route and be ready to make a few adjustments.
 GPS navigation systems, satellite maps like Google maps are never 100% accurate.
 They don’t take into account things like rush hour traffic, dangerous neighborhoods, construction or road closures.
 So, don’t rely totally on GPS.

 If your route takes you through some larger cities, take some time to do some research on those cities and consider traffic, rush hour, etc. Is it making you ride in a notoriously bad neighborhood?
 GPS map systems can lead you into places you might not want to go.
-Use the apps as a guideline and then do some research especially if your gps takes you through a city.
-Research the traffic patterns and the neighborhoods and check to see if there are any major construction projects going on that will create a delay.
+Use the mobile app as a guideline and then do some research especially if your GPS takes you through a city.
+Keep working on the traffic patterns and the neighborhoods and check to see if there are any major construction projects going on that will create a delay.

-While on your ride, you should take time each day to research the next day’s route.
+While on your ride, you should take time daily to study the next day’s route.
 Look up information such as traffic, weather, road closures and construction.
+Make a note of the season and the probable weather in the locations you’ll be riding through.
 Watch the local news for local information that might affect your ride.

 10. Be Open to Changes

 Your route and daily itinerary should always remain flexible.
 Even though you’ve put a lot of work into planning each day of you ride, you have to be willing to change it on the fly.
 You never know what you’re going to encounter when on the road.
 You will face obstacles such as road closures, detours, traffic, or a sudden urge to take a side trip to see the giant ball of twine.
 So, always be willing to make impromptu changes to your journey and don’t stress over the fact that you didn’t stick to your plan 100%.